apache/jackrabbit-oak/oak-doc/src/site/markdown/security/introduction.md

 #### SecurityProvider

-The default `SecurityProvider` service can be replaced by deploying a custom service to the OSGi container.
+The default `SecurityProvider` service could be replaced by deploying a custom service to the OSGi container.
 In a non-OSGi setup the JCR|Oak repository needs to be created with the custom implementation: